Miley Cyrus Supports Theory That Britney Spears Was Forced Into Mental Health Treatment

 Miley Cyrus is using her music to spread the #FreeBritney movement.
-The singer made a surprise appearance at the Beale Street Music Festival in Memphis, Tennessee on Saturday, where she performed her 2009 hit song “Party in the U.S.A.”
+The singer made a surprise appearance at the Beale Street Music Festival in Memphis, Tennessee, on Saturday, where she performed her 2009 hit song “Party in the U.S.A.”
 Cyrus added a bit of a twist to the lyrics, though.
-She took a moment during her performance to voice support for Britney Spears in light of the conspiracy theory that the pop icon is being controlled by her family and management team.
+She took a moment during her performance to voice support for Britney Spears, in light of a popular conspiracy theory that the pop icon is being controlled by her family and management team.

 In one of the early verses of “Party in the U.S.A.,” Cyrus repeats, “And a Britney song was on.”
 Video footage obtained by TMZ from the pop star’s performance shows her shouting, “free Britney” as the crowd delivered the famous line.

-Cyrus’ message refers to the #FreeBritney movement on social media, which was started by Spears’ fans after the singer’s manager Larry Rudolph announced that she would be staying in a wellness center for 30 days to overcome some mental health struggles.
+Cyrus’ message refers to the #FreeBritney movement on social media, which was started by Spears’ fans after the singer’s manager, Larry Rudolph, announced that she would be staying in a wellness center for 30 days to overcome some mental health struggles.
 Rumors quickly circulated that the “Toxic” singer was admitted to the treatment center against her will.

 Alleged evidence that supporters of the movement have collected include a voicemail from an anonymous caller claiming to be a former member of Spears’s team, according to PopCulture.
 The caller reportedly confirmed that the rumors were true.